rromard/rromard/content/learning/text-as-data/2021-12-19-getting-started-processing-text-data/index.markdown

 Reminder that scraping data can have real world ethical implications and, in some jurisdictions like Canada, [legal consequences](https://www.canadianlawyermag.com/news/opinion/federal-court-makes-clear-website-scraping-is-illegal/276128).
 It's beyond the scope of the article to go into this in too much detail.
 Suffice it to say, before you scrape, it's worth asking yourself some questions about the [ethics and legality of data scraping](https://monashdatafluency.github.io/python-web-scraping/section-5-legal-and-ethical-considerations/) in the given context and doing a bit of investigation if needed.

-Many websites will have a [`robot.txt` file](https://levelup.gitconnected.com/how-to-understand-a-robots-txt-file-667246d7fa18) that will define what actions simualted users or bots can undertake.
+Many websites will have a [`robot.txt` file](https://levelup.gitconnected.com/how-to-understand-a-robots-txt-file-667246d7fa18) that will define what actions simulated users or bots can undertake.
 It's possible to break a website by accidentally by simulating a denial-of-service (DOS) attack with an overwhelming number of requests at very high speeds; a user can only click so many links in a given time, while a machine can do it exponentially faster.
 Typically, `robots.txt` will define a delay time between crawl actions in order to limit requests to a reasonable volume and prevent their servers from being overwhelmed.

 In the case of the MIA, it seems quite reasonable to assume that scraping is perfectly allowable.
 The site admins address scraping in the [site FAQ](https://www.marxists.org/admin/janitor/faq.htm#hdd) and suggest several methods for doing so.
 The admin of MIA stipulate a crawl delay in their FAQ: "Note that you must limit your download to reasonable rates (request interval ca. 500ms — 1 second)."